DishaSonowal/DishaSonowal/README.md

 ###

 <p align="center"><i>
  I'm drawn to the intersection of software and healthcare — where clean code can actually improve lives.
-I'm currently studying AI/ML and building systems that process real medical data, contribute to open source, and turn complex problems into working solutions.
+I build systems that process real medical data, contribute to open source, and turn complex problems into working solutions.
 </i></p>

 ##